Chart Color Schemes

 Population growth drivers in Glengowrie are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validations, as of Nov 2025, Glengowrie's estimated population is around 6,526.
-This reflects a growth of 759 people (13.2%) since the 2021 Census, which reported a population of 5,767.
-The change was inferred from AreaSearch's estimation of 6,139 residents following examination of ABS' latest ERP data release in June 2024 and an additional 23 validated new addresses since the Census date.
-This results in a density ratio of 3,489 persons per square kilometer, placing Glengowrie in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth exceeded both its SA4 region (7.3%) and the state level, marking it as a growth leader.
-Overseas migration contributed approximately 65.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Glengowrie's population is estimated at around 6,526 as of Feb 2026.
+This reflects an increase of 759 people (13.2%) since the 2021 Census, which reported a population of 5,767 people.
+The change is inferred from the resident population of 6,139, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 23 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,489 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Glengowrie's 13.2% growth since the 2021 census exceeded the SA4 region (7.4%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 65.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted employing a method of weighted aggregation from LGA to SA2 levels.
-Projecting forward with current demographic trends, an above median population growth is expected for statistical areas across the nation.
-Glengowrie is projected to increase by 1,303 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 13.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, an above median population growth of statistical areas across the nation is projected, with the suburb expected to increase by 1,304 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.6% in total over the 17 years.

 Frequently Asked Questions - Population